Pages and Extents Architecture Guide

 |Global Allocation Map, Shared Global Allocation Map||Information about whether extents are allocated.|

 |Page Free Space (PFS)||Information about page allocation and free space available on pages.|

 |Index Allocation Map||Information about extents used by a table or index per allocation unit.|

 |Bulk Changed Map||Information about extents modified by bulk operations since the last BACKUP LOG statement per allocation unit.|

 |Differential Changed Map||Information about extents that have changed since the last BACKUP DATABASE statement per allocation unit.|

 Log files do not contain pages; they contain a series of log records.

 Data rows are put on the page serially, starting immediately after the header.
 A row offset table starts at the end of the page, and each row offset table contains one entry for each row on the page.
-Each entry records how far the first byte of the row is from the start of the page.
+Each row offset entry records how far the first byte of the row is from the start of the page.
+Thus, the function of the row offset table is to help SQL Server locate rows on a page very quickly.
 The entries in the row offset table are in reverse sequence from the sequence of the rows on the page.

 Large Row Support

 Rows cannot span pages, however portions of the row may be moved off the row's page so that the row can actually be very large.
 The maximum amount of data and overhead that is contained in a single row on a page is 8,060 bytes (8-KB).
 However, this does not include the data stored in the Text/Image page type.